How to Watch 'Everything Everywhere All at Once' and More 2023 Oscar Winners

 - Best original score

 World War I drama All Quiet on the Western Front scored four Oscars, and it's available on Netflix.
-More 2023 Oscar winners include The Whale, Guillermo del Toro's Pinocchio, Navalny, Women Talking, Top Gun: Maverick, Avatar: The Way of Water, RRR and Black Panther: Wakanda Forever.
+More 2023 Oscar winners include The Whale, Guillermo del Toro's Pinocchio, Navalny, RRR, Women Talking, Top Gun: Maverick, Avatar: The Way of Water and Black Panther: Wakanda Forever.

 On Disney Plus